China turns its anger on 'Cold War warrior' Pompeo

 “China feels this is unprofessional and has been upset by it,” Wang said.
 “Generally China wouldn’t react so intensely, but this man has gone too far.”

-The rancor comes ahead of the G20 summit in the Japanese city of Osaka, which Chinese President Xi Jinping and U.S. President Donald Trump will both attend.
+The rancour comes ahead of the G20 summit in the Japanese city of Osaka, which Chinese President Xi Jinping and U.S. President Donald Trump will both attend.

 China has not cut off communications with Pompeo, though.
 Last month, he and the Chinese government’s top diplomat, State Councillor Wang Yi, spoke by telephone, with Wang saying the United States must “change its course”, according to the ministry.